0xMajedf/eJPTv2/README.md

 purpose of this repository
 -----------------
-1- keep track of my progress
+- keep track of my progress
-2- take detailed notes about the exam | course
+- take detailed notes about the course
-3- share my experience with other who may be interested to take the Certificate
+- share my experience with other who may be interested to take the Certificate

 Contents